 By: Meghan Tastensen, Yukon Charlie’s Trailblazer

 Snowshoeing is truly an all inclusive sport.
 As the saying goes; “If you can walk, you can snowshoe”.
-My name is Meghan and this is my guide on what to pack for a successful snowshoeing day trip.
+My name is Meghan and this is my guide on what to bring for a successful snowshoeing day trip.

 Snowshoes and Poles:

 The first thing on this snowshoeing gear list is not only good quality snowshoes, but the right size shoe for your weight that will assure optimal comfort and performance.

 Once you’ve figured out your correct size, it’s time to get a good set of trekking poles.
 Yukon Charlie’s poles come with both a hiking and snowshoeing basket attachments and are height adjustable.
 You will use your poles to both feel under the snow for any hazards, as well as to keep you balanced.

 The most important thing I recommend is a hard, thick pair of boots and not a soft pair.
 This is because your snowshoe bindings will need something to keep them in place as you walk.
 Be sure your boots have a nice groove in the back of the heel (pictured) for the strap to sit securely in.
 Lastly, make sure your boots are both waterproof and insulated for maximum comfort and protection against the cold.

 What to wear snowshoeing?
 Layers.
 Layers.
 Layers.
 I cannot stress this enough.
 Your body temperature will be fluctuating the whole time you are on the trail.
 Your main goal is to stay warm, but not too warm.
 If you feel you are getting too hot, take some layers off.
 The last thing you want is to sweat in cold weather!

 Your layers should include a base layer, an insulated layer, and an outer waterproof layer.
 Be sure to layer your clothing according to your activity level.